-Join Green Kirkland staff for a virtual native plant walk and natural area tour of a local Kirkland Park.
+Join Green Kirkland staff for a virtual native plant walk and natural area tour of two local Kirkland Parks.

-The online tour via Zoom will review basic plant identification skills and the walking route will be posted for you to explore on your own either before or after the event.
+The online tour via the platform Zoom will review basic plant identification skills and the walking route is posted below for you to explore on your own either before or after the event.
 Great for beginners interested in learning more about habitat stewardship and their local flora, and those looking to join the Green Kirkland program in the future.
 There will be a short Q&A session following the presentation slides.

 Who: Open to any current or future Green Kirkland Partnership volunteers with an interest in natural areas stewardship, local flora and habitat.

 Youth Participants: Our friends under age 14 please attend with an adult.

 How to register: Follow this link to our registration site for this webinar.
 After registering you will receive an email with the link to this Zoom Webinar and the password to join the online experience..